...

 But let me be clear: this isn’t your smooth parallel-twin Honda CL500 engine.
 The single-cylinder setup makes the bike more vibey—especially in the higher revs—but that’s part of the charm if you’re into it.
 You’ll feel those vibrations in your fingers and toes, but that’s what gives it character.

-How Fast is Fast Enough
+How Fast Is Fast Enough

 If you’re wondering how fast the Svartpilen 401 can go, it tops out around 160 km/h (99 mph).
 And as for acceleration?
 It can hit 100 km/h (62 mph) in just 5.38 seconds.
-So if you’re curious about its 0-60 mph time, that translates to around 5.3 seconds.
+So, if you’re curious about its 0-60 mph time, that translates to around 5.3 seconds.
 Not bad for a city scrambler, right?

 Solid Build Quality